jamisoncrawford/Syracuse-Poverty-Index/CodeBook.md

 To accomodate the monthly breakdown in `index_v2_redact.csv`, `qprc` (quarterly) values are replicated across 3 months, `aprc` (annual) values are replicated across 12 months, and `tprc` (all-time) are replicated across all months in the *Index*.

-## Variable Descriptions & Sources
+## II.
+Variable Descriptions & Sources

 Data from the *Syracuse Poverty Index* are pulled from the following sources by variable.
 Refer to `index_v2_redact` to view each variable and its values.